 Adam Booth's original stories blend traditional mountain folklore, music, and an awareness of contemporary Appalachia.
 He has been featured at the International Storytelling Center, the National Storytelling Festival, the Appalachian Studies Association Conference, the National Storytelling Conference, the National Academy of Medicine, and has been a Spoken Word Resident at the Banff Centre (Alberta).
-He is a member of the Recording Academy and his recordings have received two Parents’ Choice Silver Honors and four Storytelling World Awards and Honors.
+He is a member of the Recording Academy and his recordings have received a Parents’ Choice Gold Award, two Parents’ Choice Silver Honors, and four Storytelling World Awards and Honors.
 He is a four-time champion of the West Virginia Liars' Contest.

 Here's a longer bio for programs and introductions: